When the Harami Pattern Fails: Learn the Hikkake Pattern on Quotex

 RECOGNIZING THE HIKKAKE PATTERN IN ACTION

-Hikkake is a tricky pattern for beginners, especially those who need to become more familiar with it.
+Hikkake is a tricky pattern for beginners, who may need more time to become familiar with it.
 The pattern is a three-candle one that begins similarly to a Harami but has a twist.
 The third candle is the game-changer, breaking out of the range of the second candle and setting up a potential trap.

 The bearish Hikkake pattern is quite remarkable.
-In this example, I will show you how it works.
-There was an initial bullish Harami pattern on the stock I was tracking on Quotex.
+As an example, imagine that there was an initial bullish Harami pattern on the stock you were tracking on Quotex.
 Candles for the first and second days formed within the same range.
 Despite rising above the second day’s high, the candle reverted to close lower on the third day.

 Trading with Hikkake is deceptive since it implies a bearish trend.
 Trading signals aim to fool traders into thinking a bullish breakout is occurring when, in reality, the bears are preparing to retake control.
 The key to recognizing this pattern on Quotex is to be attentive and make quick decisions.